 Home Master is my favorite for a couple of reasons.

 First of all, their customer service is always super friendly and helpful.
 Any problem you have, they will help you out.

-Especially when you are not the person that is very familiar with filters, you will appreciate the help.
-Imagine when it starts to leak, and you think it's faulty, but actually, it is just not tightly screwed somewhere.
+Especially when you are not the type to be very familiar with filters, you will appreciate the help.
+Imagine when it starts to leak and you think it's faulty, but actually, it is just not tightly screwed somewhere.

-Lastly, this filter gets rid of a long list of contaminants, including fluoride, which causes no-good when you are overexposed to it.
+Lastly, this filter gets rid of a long list of contaminants, including fluoride, which does no good when you are overexposed to it.

 First of all, it is the performance.